emiyl/HBInjector/README.md

 ## Please don't use this

-This is obselete now because there's a browser exploit on 3.65.
+This is obselete now because there's a working exploit on 3.65.
 Don't even use the code to learn from, it's actual garbage.

 ## Credits